 Quick fix on Evidence of intra-Community supplies

-The Directive will now require at least two non-contradictory evidence to support a zero-rated intra-Community supply
+The Directive will now require at least two non-contradictory pieces of evidence to support a zero-rated intra-Community supply.

 10 September, 2019

 In an effort to make VAT rules more uniform across the EU regarding international trade, four key changes will be introduced as from January 2020.
 Businesses who are affected by the changes should take action accordingly.

 We will see a call-off simplification, the customer’s VAT number will play a greater role, record keeping will become more flexible, and harmonized rules on chain transactions.
 This article is part of a series of Marosa articles about the changes announced and will look specifically at the new rules on documentation to be provided by the supplier in order to prove a zero-rated intra-Community supply.